Joseph-KB/LinuxGround/README.md

-This Repo is the playground for of linux
+This Repo is the playground for linux